 The university will publicize its emergency evacuation procedures in conjunction with one of these tests through the university-wide online newsletter sent via email.
 The university annually schedules these drills and exercises by its emergency manager communicating with local agencies, university departments and residence hall staff.
 Annex U (Exercises) in the Emergency Response Plan describes different types of exercises, how they are set up, rules and procedures and needs assessments.
-The exercise needs assessment covers the exercise priorities relative to campus hazards.
 CSU documents, for each test, a description of the exercise, the date, the time and whether it was announced or unannounced.
 Documentation is available from the Emergency Management Coordinator (970-491-6745).

 The Colorado State University Police Department and Public Safety Team have received training in responding to critical incidents on campus.